wanforge/quotes/README.md

 - 🍄 The price of greatness is responsibility.
 - 🍄 The smallest flower is a thought, a life answering to some feature of the Great Whole, of whom they have a persistent intuition.
 - 🎁 The world makes way for the man who knows where he is going.
+- 🎙️ The way we communicate with others and with ourselves ultimately determines the quality of our lives.
 - 🎼 Through meditation and by giving full attention to one thing at a time, we can learn to direct attention where we choose.
 - 🏆 Truth, and goodness, and beauty are but different faces of the same all.
 - 💡 The key is to keep company only with people who uplift you, whose presence calls forth your best.